raspberrypilearning/green-goals/en/step_1.md

 ### What you will make

 --- no-print ---
 Click on the green flag to start the animation and watch **Main Panda** interact with the five Green Goal pandas: **Climate, Energy, RRR, Water and Land.**

+The **Main Panda** sprite walks through a different backdrop for each goal.
+For each backdrop a different Green Goal panda sprite explains their goal with actions, sounds and words.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/423884556/?autostart=false" frameborder="0"></iframe>